May 2013: Vote Now for The Supplier Spotlight!

 – A link for interested Member Partners or SBE Suppliers to schedule an online sales meeting

-– A promotional email gets sent to all registered buyers from the 18-Member Companies
+– A promotional email gets sent to all registered buyers from the Member Organizations

 And finally…

-– If S.O.F.T.
-Inc. can attribute any new customer order to this promotion I’ll follow up by interviewing Dallin Swenson, and post the interview on The SBE Lifer blog.
+– If CLR Auto Transport can attribute any new customer order to this promotion I’ll follow up by interviewing their owner, and post the interview on The SBE Lifer blog.

-And, by now, you know The Supplier Spotlight contest starts all over again on May 1st.
-And with 20 Members, 550+ registered Corporate Buyers, a growing number of registered SBEs, along with our daily Social Media campaign driving more SBEs (follow me http://twitter.com/dnagallo) to The Supplier Spotlight blog; you’ll agree Supplier-Connection is where all SBEs who sell B2B should want to be seen.
+And, by now, you know The Supplier Spotlight contest starts all over again on October 1st.
+And with a growing number of large Member Organizations, 500+ registered Corporate Buyers, a growing number of registered SBEs, along with a daily Social Media campaign driving more SBEs (follow me http://twitter.com/dnagallo) to The Supplier Spotlight blog; you’ll agree Supplier Connection is where all SBEs who sell B2B should want to be seen.

 ACTION ITEM: Look at how you run your business.
 Review the innovations you’re deploying that have improved your performance.
-Remember, your entry is not your chance to sell your service, it’s about sharing ways you improve your company’s performance.
-Write them up and email the best ones to me no later than 8:00PM Eastern April 8th.
-Send them to dangallo@allassogroup.com to qualify for April’s contest.
+Remember, this is not your chance to submit your company brochure or sell your service, it’s about sharing ways you improve your company’s performance.
+Write them up and email the best ones to me no later than 8:00PM Eastern October 8th.
+Send them to mwolf@us.ibm.com to qualify for October’s contest.
 (For details on how The Supplier Spotlight works, click here).

 No. You cannot.